zxteloiv/zxteloiv.github.io/_posts/2016-05-22-implement-a-neural-network-from-scratch.md

 One of the key points in neural networks is the back propagation algorithm, and as I explained [before](http://libzx.so/note/learning/2016/05/12/yet-another-tutorial-for-back-propagation.html), the algorithm can be seen as another dynamic programming.
 We can benefit from this when writing codes.

-Example codes are writing in Julia.
+[Example codes](https://github.com/zxteloiv/julia-ex/tree/master/neural_networks) are written in Julia.

 ## class design